nwyche9/Java_Data_Algo/README.md

   EmployeeLinkedList is an implementation of a linked list.

-  BubbleSort is a folder with an implemementation of a bubblesort algorithm.
+  BubbleSort is a folder with an implemementation of a bubble sort algorithm.

-    checkout the comments for more
+  InsertionSort is a folder with an implementation for an insertion sort algorithm.